kotalwar-krishna/simple-web-app/README.md

    docker run -d -p 8080:80 krishnakotalwar/simple-web-app:latest
    ```
 3. **Use bash script in repo**
-   clone the repo first and then run bash script. it will ask you what massage you want to print
+   clone the repo first and then run bash script take bash script outside of repo. it will ask you what massage you want to print
    ```bash
    git clone https://github.com/your-username/simple-web-app.git
    cd simple-web-app